arquam-ejaz/social-good-dapp/README-Gitpod.md

 The "Save" button sends the text input to the blockchain, storing it as a string.
 The web app will reload with the new guest book messages automatically.

-The "Save & Donate" button demonstrates attaching NEAR and a gas price when calling the smart contract's method `addMessage`.
+The "Save & Donate" button demonstrates attaching NEAR and a gas price when calling the smart contract's method `addDonor`.
 When the web app refreshes with "paid" messages, the user interface highlights them.

 Data collection
 ===============